dpretet/svut/README.md

     ./svutCreate your_file.v

 svut will create "your_file_unit_test.sv" which contains your module instanciated and a place to write your testcase(s).
-It copies along your new module svut_h.v, containing some macros to use in your test.

 To run a test, call the command:

     ./svutRun your_file_unit_test.sv